Skip to content

 Volunteers laugh as they walk at Tyntesfield, Somerset | © National Trust Images/Trevor Ray Hart

-Read our latest Gender and Diversity Pay Gap Report and learn about the work we're doing to close these gaps.
-The report reveals how our gender pay gap compares to the national average and why we've committed to publishing our diversity pay gaps for the first time.
+Read our latest Gender and Diversity Pay Gap Report and learn about the work we're doing to close the gaps with our organisation.
+The report reveals how our gender pay gap compares to the national average and why we've committed to publishing our diversity pay gaps on a voluntary basis.

 A pay gap measures the difference in pay between the average of two different groups of employees in an organisation, regardless of the work they do.
 Like every large organisation, we’ve declared our gender pay gap reporting since 2017.
 We're also voluntarily sharing our disability, ethnicity and sexual orientation pay gaps.